colineforde/phase-0/week-2/reflection.md

 What is user experience design and why is it valuable? - User experience design is the process of enhancing the satisfaction of users by improving on the usability pleasure and accesibility that the user will develop by interacting with the product.

-Which parts of the challenge did you find tedious? - The main part of the challenge that I found tedious was the
+Which parts of the challenge did you find tedious? - The main part of the challenge that I found tedious were a few of the readings.
+They were interesting and new topics but some of them were a bit repetitive.